ourcodingclub/ourcodingclub.github.io/_tutorials/tidyverse.md

 ```
 ````

-__Now that you have started your `Markdown` document, you can use that when completing the next part of the tutorial, i.e., inserting the code that follows into code chunks and then generating a report at the end of this tutorial.__
+__Now that you have started your 'Markdown' document, you can use that when completing the next part of the tutorial, i.e., inserting the code that follows into code chunks and then generating a report at the end of this tutorial.__

-<a name="tidyverse"></a>

 ## Analyse and visualise data using the `tidyverse`
+{: #tidyverse}

 ### Learning Objectives